liquidev/liquidev/README.md

 Come join the fun at <https://liquidex.house>, where you can read more about me (among other things!)

 If you wanna chat, you can find my contact details [here](https://liquidex.house/b?hello).

+<sub>NOTE: My commit email is, well, exactly that.
+Please do not use it to contact me, or your email will be ignored.
+Thank you!</sub>